prince-wayne/Portfolio/README.md

 - **Skills & Badges:** See the range of technologies I've mastered and am currently learning.
 I've replaced traditional skill listings with interactive badges, each marked with a colored circle to indicate my proficiency and progress.

-- **Blog:** Read about my experiences, challenges, and insights in the world of software development.
-I share tips, tutorials, and personal stories to help others on their learning journey.

 - **Contact:** Get in touch with me!
 Whether you have a question, a project opportunity, or just want to connect, you'll find all the necessary contact information here.

 ## My Vision